Are you worried about your PSA levels?

 Omega 3 fatty acids, low carbohydrate intake, tomatoes, and green teas show promise in curbing prostate cancer risk or progression.

-Here you can take a closer look at the foods that can benefit the prostate.
-In particular, which foods will lower PSA.
+Here you can take a closer look at foods that lower PSA levels and reduce prostate cancer risk and which foods you should avoid.

 Get Your FREE PSA Lowering Diet Plan!